wishspinner/discourse-force-lightboxes/README.md

-# Discourse iframe lightbox theme component
+# Discourse lightbox theme component

-A theme component that allows you to open iframes in fullscreen lightboxes.
+A theme component that forces images into fullscreen lightboxes.

 More information: https://meta.discourse.org/t/89853